aldro61/kover2_paper/tutorial/README.md

 False Negatives: 0.0
 ```
 #### Bound selection
-Again, let's now use the risk bound derived from Sample Compression Theory as as the [hyperparameter selection strategy](doc_learning.html#hyperparameter-selection-strategies) and see how it affect the learning for CART.
+Again, let's now use the risk bound derived from Sample Compression Theory as as the [model selection strategy](doc_learning.html#hyperparameter-selection-strategies) and see how it affect the learning for CART.
 We only have to modify the previous command to specify *bound* as the *hp-choice* and output the results files in another directory, *results/cart_b*.

 ```
 kover learn tree --dataset example.kover --split example_split --criterion gini --max-depth 20 --min-samples-split 2 --hp-choice bound --n-cpu 4 --output-dir results/cart_b --progress